siemens/OOASP/asp_interactive_configuration/DOC.md

 1. *Complete:* Getting a complete configuration extending `C`.
 2. *Check:* Checking `C` for errors.
-3. *Options:* Obtaining all possible leafs for the objects, values for the attributes and associations to complete `C`.
+3. *Options:* Obtaining all possible classes for the objects, values for the attributes, and associations to complete `C`.

 ----